davidawodiran/NETWORKWALKS-DAVID-B083-WK1-PMX-WINDOWS10-VIRTUALBOX-SETUP/README.md

 machine** to the same NAT Network already running my Kali Linux attacker machine.

-The goal was to create a multi-machine environment where Kali and Windows 10 can communicate with each other — giving me a realistic target to practise against in future penetration testing exercises.
+The goal was to create a multi-machine environment where Kali and Windows 10 can communicate with each other, giving me a realistic target to practise against in future penetration testing exercises.

 ---